 What is Samhain?:

-Samhain is known by most folks as Halloween, but for Wiccans and Pagans it's considered a Sabbat to honor the ancestors who came before us.
+Samhain is known by most folks as Halloween, but for many modern Pagans it's considered a Sabbat to honor the ancestors who came before us, marking the dark time of the year.
 It's a good time to contact the spirit world with a seance, because it's the time when the veil between this world and the next is at its thinnest.

 Myths and Misconceptions: